spacegangster/f-empower/README.md

-# F-EMPOWER
+# f-empower
-## Utility functions designed for functional programming and composition
+### Utility functions designed for functional programming and composition
 Written with V8's optimizing compiler (Crankshaft) in mind (functional monomorphism is emphasized where possible).